 The Fossil Creek Trail currently runs through the Cathy Fromme Prairie Natural Area along Fossil Creek.
 It extends west and north to meet the Spring Creek Trail at Spring Canyon Park.
 In the future it will also extend from Shields Street to meet up with the section of Fossil Creek Trail at College Avenue.
 New segments will open as right-of-ways are established and construction finishes.
 The Fossil Creek Trail is 5.17 paved miles.

-Power Trail - This trail follows the west side of the Union Pacific Railroad south from Edora Park to north of Harmony Road via Golden Meadows Park then south on McMurry Avenue and Keeland Drive to the west side of the railroad to Triby Road.
+The Power Trail follows the west side of the Union Pacific Railroad south from Edora Park to north of Harmony Road via Golden Meadows Park then south on McMurry Avenue and Keeland Drive to the west side of the railroad to Triby Road.
 Future phases will extend the 10-foot concrete trail and 5-foot gravel path south beyond Harmony Road eventually to Loveland’s trail system.
 Funding is from Conservation Trust (Lottery) revenue.
 The Power Trail is 3.89 paved miles.

 Emergency Locator System (ELS)